 Nickel (Ni) is the element with atomic number 28, symbol Ni.
 It has five stable isotopes.

 It is thought be the product of supernova nucleosynthesis.
 Nickel-58 is the most common isotope; several nucleosynthesis paths lead to it.
-Nickel-56 is in the alpha ladder, is unstable, and leading to the stable isotope iron-56 through two beta decays.
+Nickel-56 is created by the alpha process, is unstable, and leading to the stable isotope iron-56 through two beta decays.
 Nickel-62 is very stable, having the highest binding energy of any nucleus (more than iron-56), and is not abundant because nucleosynthesis paths to it have low-probability steps.